Why does my gum hurt years after wisdom tooth removal?

 5. A nerve may have been damaged during the procedure

-This complication is more frequent with lower wisdom teeth, as they often lie close to key nerves that provide sensation to various areas of the face and mouth, including the teeth, gums, chin, tongue, and lower cheeks.
+This is more common with lower wisdom teeth than upper ones because they're often located close to large nerves that innervate most of the lower face and jaw, including the teeth, gums, chin, tongue, and lower cheeks.

-Nerve injuries during the procedure may present as long-lasting tingling or numbness (paresthesia), pain and burning sensation (allodynia), or complete loss of sensation (anesthesia).
+Nerve injuries during the procedure may cause long-lasting tingling or numbness (paresthesia), pain and burning sensation (allodynia), or complete loss of sensation (anesthesia).

-In most cases, these sensory disturbances resolve within the initial 6 months post-procedure.
+In most cases, these symptoms resolve within the first six months after surgery as the damaged nerve heals.
 However, if symptoms persist or show no improvement after 24 months, there is a strong chance that the damage is permanent.

 6. Jaw cyst

-If a cyst formed around your wisdom tooth and wasn’t completely removed during the extraction, it might still be there—and could continue to grow over time.
+If a cyst was connected to your wisdom tooth and wasn't completely removed during extraction, it may still be there and continue to grow over time.

 Most jaw cysts develop silently, without causing any symptoms.
-You might not notice anything until the cyst becomes large or gets infected, which can take years.
-When that happens, the gum can become red, swollen, and may release a yellowish fluid.
+You may not notice anything until the cyst becomes large or infected, which can take years.
+When this happens, the gum may become red and swollen, and a pale fluid may drain from it.

-As the cyst grows, it can also create pressure in your jaw or cause a dull, widespread discomfort in nearby teeth.
+As the cyst grows, it may also put pressure on your jaw or cause a dull, diffuse discomfort in the surrounding teeth.

 7. Atypical odontalgia